csarron/GmsWear/README.md

 ````
 dependencies {
-    compile 'com.cscao.libs:gmsapi:0.94'
+    compile 'com.cscao.libs:gmswear:0.96'
 }
 ````

 - offline libs:

-just download the arr library and add to your project
+just download the arr library and import into your project

+- more usage see the original googlesample repo below, although there are small api changes

+## Note

+This library is heavily inspired by the [WCL library](https://github.com/googlesamples/android-WclDemoSample)